-Inverted siphons date from Roman times and were popular for conveying water to hydraulic mines at the end of the 19th and start of the 20th Centuries.
-I couldn’t find any record of what the Layton siphon looked like, but I’m guessing it looked a lot like the one used by the La Grange Mine in Trinity County, California.
+Inverted siphons (today they are called “sag pipes”) date from Roman times and were popular for conveying water to hydraulic mines at the end of the 19th and start of the 20th Centuries.
+I couldn’t find any record of what the Layton siphon looked like, but I’m guessing it looked a lot like the one used by the La Grange Mine in Trinity County, California in the early 1900s.

 I poked around some looking for old pipe but none was evident.
 That much 36-inch pipe was valuable and probably got re-purposed sometime in the last 100 years or so (or succumbed to a WW2 scrap metal drive).
 The headworks at the ditch end are gone but there’s always a chance that some evidence of such is still present up the Pipe Fork.